-Distracted driving is nothing new in the United States or West Virginia.
-However, it is a growing concern thanks to the rise of smartphone technology and the interconnectedness of our lives.
-Just like it is hard to go to a family gathering without everyone being on their phones, it is just as hard to drive on the roadway without seeing a driver looking at the screen – while they are driving.
+While distracted driving is nothing new, it is a growing concern thanks to the rise of smartphone technology and the interconnectedness of our lives.
+Just like it is hard to go to a family gathering without everyone being on their phones, it is just as hard to drive on the roadway without seeing a driver looking at their screen.

 However, drivers with their eyes glued to their phone screens may find themselves in trouble with law enforcement.
 Today, we want to talk about the laws about distracted driving in West Virginia as well as the consequences of these actions.